 We also investigate the effect of context size on DomEmb(avg).
-Previous work (Zhang et al., 2018; Miculicich et al., 2018) has shown that large context fails to provide for consistent gains.
-This applies to more granular models which resemble the context-aware baseline CtxBase.
+Previous work on context-aware NMT (Zhang et al., 2018; Miculicich et al., 2018) typically showed that large context fails to provide for consistent gains.
+But this applies to more granular models which resemble the context-aware baseline CtxBase.
 In contrast, we observe that larger context does provide for improvements.
-We assume that this is because, for DomEmb, access to more context improves the likelihood of encountering domain-specific tokens.
+We assume that for DomEmb, access to more context improves the likelihood of encountering domainspecific tokens.